Requirements for the Sociology Honors Degree

 - Enhancing your application to graduate programs

-Additionally, students considering the honors track in Sociology should schedule an appointment to meet with the departmental honors advisor.
+Additionally, students considering the honors track in Sociology should schedule an appointment to meet with the departmental honors faculty advisor.
 The departmental honors advisor can provide honors students with additional information on the honors track courses, help students plan for completing the course requirements of the degree, and prepare them to complete an honors thesis in Sociology.
-This process needs to begin early as the honors thesis courses that must be completed have prerequisites.

 Admissions and Requirements:

 Students must be admitted to the University of Utah’s Honors College (honors.utah.edu) in order to pursue an Honors degree in Sociology.

 To earn an Honors B.A. or B.S. degree in Sociology, students must satisfactorily complete eight approved Honors courses and an Honors Thesis: